Vallonia costata (O. F. Müller, 1774)

 Animal milky white with dark eyespots.

 Habitat.
 Generally, in open, usually rather xeric, anthropogenic habitats: lawns, waste ground, roadsides, meadows, and unkempt gardens.
-A calciphile; frequently associated with concrete structure and limestone areas.
+A calciphile; frequently associated with concrete structures and limestone.
 Underneath rocks, debris, boards, dead wood, and vegetation.

 Canadian range.
 Common in southern Manitoba through southern Ontario and southern Quebec.
-Probably introduced to New Brunswick (St Andrews), Alberta (Cypress Hills), and British Columbia (Kamloops) are suspected to be introductions (Forsyth & Nicolai 2019).
+Occurrences in New Brunswick (St Andrews), Alberta (Cypress Hills), and British Columbia (Kamloops) are suspected to be introductions (Forsyth & Nicolai 2019).
 Quite possibly, the presence of this species in North America represents old introductions.

 Forsyth & Nicolai (2019) used molecular data to confirm this species from Kamloops, in south-central British Columbia, where it is thought to have been introduced.